 Facebook Instagram Youtube

-Avian Flu (Bird Flu)
+Avian Influenza (Bird Flu)

-What is “avian influenza?
+What is “avian influenza"?

-Does avian influenza affect people?
+Does Avian Influenza affect people?

-Avian influenza does not usually directly infect people; however, several instances of human infections and outbreaks have been reported since 1997.
 When such infections occur, public health authorities monitor the situation closely because of concerns about the potential for more widespread infection.

 What are the symptoms?

 If you’re a bird...most flu viruses cause no symptoms, or only mild ones in wild birds.
 Infection with certain avian influenza A viruses can cause widespread disease and death among some wild birds and especially birds such as chickens and pheasants.
+Reported symptoms of HPAI include sudden death, a significant drop in water consumption, lack of energy, lack of appetite, lack of vocalization, drop in egg production, diarrhea, nasal discharge, sneezing or coughing.

 If you’re a person...reported symptoms of avian influenza in humans have ranged from typical flu-like symptoms (fever, cough, sore throat and muscle aches) to eye infections, pneumonia, severe breathing problems, viral pneumonia, and other severe and life-threatening problems.